 - Vermont grant application - This application must be completed by Vermont residents who wish to be considered for a state grant and are pursuing a degree on a full-time or part-time basis.
 Students can file electronically or request a paper application from VSAC.

 - Institutional application - Some colleges require an additional application form.
 The school’s catalog or Web site will indicate if this is required.

-- Financial Aid Transcript - If you attended college before and received financial aid, you will be asked by your financial aid office to complete this form.
+- Financial aid transcript - If you attended colle and received financial aid, you will be asked by your financial aid office to complete this form.